2020 Budget: Only 4 States are viable in Nigeria —report

 By Gabriel Ewepu – Abuja

-A new report released Wednesday, by a budget tracking Civil Society Organisation, Budget, indicated that only four states in Nigeria are viable.
+A new report released Wednesday, by a budget tracking Civil Society Organisation, BudgIT, indicated that only four states in Nigeria are viable.

 The report titled ‘State of States’ said Lagos State tops the table followed by Rivers, Akwa Ibom and Kano.